 Pursuant to the savings clause in the Homeland Security Act of 2002, Public Law 107-296, Section 1512, 116 Stat.
-2310 (Nov.
-25, 2002), the Department of

-Homeland Security (DHS) and its components and offices have relied on preexisting Privacy Act systems of records notices for the maintenance of records that concern the appointment of a trustee or guardian for mentally incompetent United States Coast Guard (USCG) personnel and for their dependents who are eligible for annuities.
+2310 (November 25, 2002), the Department of Homeland Security (DHS) and its components and offices have relied on preexisting Privacy Act systems of records notices for the maintenance of records that concern invoices processed by the United States Coast Guard (USCG) Non-Federal Invoice Processing System (NIPS).

 As part of its efforts to streamline and consolidate its record systems, DHS is updating and reissuing a USCG system of records under the Privacy Act (5 U.S.C.
-552a) that deals with the appointment of a trustee or guardian for mentally incompetent USCG personnel and for their dependents who are eligible for annuities.
-This record system will allow DHS/USCG to collect and preserve the records regarding the appointment of a trustee or guardian for mentally incompetent USCG personnel.
-The collection and maintenance of this information will assist DHS/USCG in meeting its obligation to maintain information on incompetent USCG military personnel, their dependents and survivors for the purpose of determining eligibility for DHS/USCG benefits such as military retired pay or the Survivor Benefit Plan for dependents, and the closely-related Veterans Affairs benefits.
+552a) that deals with invoices processed by NIPS.
+This record system will allow DHS/USCG to collect and preserve the records regarding invoices processed by NIPS.
+NIPS is an electronic database that provides for simple tracking and accounting of dental claims.
+The collection and maintenance of this information will assist DHS/USCG in meeting its obligation to record invoices processed by NIPS.

-In accordance with the Privacy Act of 1974 and as part of the Department of Homeland Security's ongoing effort to review and update legacy system of records notices, the Department of Homeland Security is giving notice that it proposes to update and reissue the following legacy record system DOT/CG 637 Appointment of Trustee or Guardian for Mentally Incompetent Personnel (65 FR 19476 4/11/2000) as a Department of Homeland Security/ United States Coast Guard system of records notice titled, Appointment of Trustee or Guardian for Mentally Incompetent Personnel.
-Categories of individuals and categories of records have been reviewed, and the routine uses of this legacy system of records notice have been updated to better reflect the Department of Homeland Security and the United States Coast Guard's Appointment of Trustee or Guardian for Mentally Incompetent Personnel record system.
+In accordance with the Privacy Act of 1974 and as part of the Department of Homeland Security's ongoing effort to review and update legacy system of records notices, the Department of Homeland Security is giving notice that it proposes to update and reissue the following legacy record system DOT/CG 576 Non-Federal Invoice Processing System (NIPS) (65 FR 19476, April 11, 2000) as a Department of Homeland Security/United States Coast Guard system of records notice titled, Non-Federal Invoice Processing System.
+Categories of individuals and categories of records have been reviewed, and the routine uses of this legacy system of records notice have been updated to better reflect the Department of Homeland Security and the United States Coast Guard's-019 Non-Federal Invoice Processing System record system.
 This new system will be included in the Department of Homeland Security's inventory of record systems.